 Why does some peoples hair break off naturally?

 Nearly everyone experiences a normal amount of hair loss on a daily basis.
 It's part of nature.
 Whether a few strands come out in your brush, or in your fingers in the shower.
 It's just part of life.
-Some people have really unhealthy hair that is damaged.
-Maybe from over coloring, over processing, or heat styling without protection.
-This can cause a lot of damage and further promote split ends.
-Split ends is basically your hair splitting up the shaft and eventually breaking off.
+Clients who have experienced hair breaking off too soon found they could reduce or stop the early breakage using Color Lover Hair Primer 11.
+Some people have really unhealthy hair that is badly damaged if this is you you should see oru Emergency Hair Repair page.
+Maybe your hair was damaged from over coloring, over processing, or heat styling without protection.
+This type of damage can cause a lot of breakage and promote split ends.
+Split ends are basically your hair splitting up the shaft and eventually breaking off.
 If you've heard people complain about their hair not growing past a certain point, this is probably the cause.
 This is also the reason people say you need to trim your hair to make it grow.
 That's not really the way it works.
 But by trimming your split ends, you prevent the hair from splitting farther up the shaft and breaking...thus helping your hair to "grow"...because it is healthier.